Microlocal Morse theory of wrapped Fukaya categories: Examples

 In fact, $\A_\Lambda$ was conjectured by Sylvan to be a version of the Chekanov--Eliashberg dga with enhanced $C_*(\Omega \Lambda)$ coefficients.
-A precise statement comparing $\A_{\Lambda}$ to such a generalized ``loop space dga'' can be found in \cite[Conj.\ 3]{ekholm-lekili}, where it is explained that the comparison should follow from a slight variant of the surgery techniques of \cite{bourgeoisekholmeliashberg} (the complete proof of which has yet to appear).
+A precise statement comparing $\A_{\Lambda}$ to such a generalized ``loop space dga'' can be found in \cite[Conj.\ 3]{ekholm-lekili}, where it is explained that the comparison should follow from a slight variant of the surgery techniques of \cite{bourgeoisekholmeliashberg,ekholmsurgery}.
 The relation between the multiple copy construction of \cite{nrssz} and the loop space dga can also be extracted from \cite{ekholm-lekili}.

 Finally we note that a version of the above discussion serves to translate between the arguments of \cite{shende-conormal} and \cite{ekholmngshende}.